Colchicine

 - Acts as Anti-inflammatory agent

-- First-line along with NSAIDs for acute gout flares
+- First-line along with NSAIDs for resolution of acute gout flares

 - Reduced inflammatory response to uric acid crystals